 A cripple is a short boat that goes under the window and holds the windowsill up.
-There are usually two or more cripples under the window, depending on how wide the window is.
-Cripples keep windowsills from sagging.
+You’ll have two or more cripples under a window, depending on how its width.
+Cripples prevent sagging windowsills.

 A trimmer is a longboard that goes between the king stud next to the windows and doors and the door/window itself.
 It goes underneath the headers and holds the headers up.
 There should be two trimmers for each window/door.

-The top plate goes all the way across the top and is placed on top of each stud and header.
-Most of the time, there are double top plates, especially on load-bearing walls.
-Double top plates are simple two plates screwed or nailed together.
+The top plate goes stretches across the top and is placed over the studs and headers.
+Typically there are double-top plates with load-bearing walls.
+Double top plates are two plates screwed or nailed together.

 The bottom plate is just like the top place but it is on the bottom.
 Another name for the bottom plate is the sole plate as it is the sole of the wall and everything rests on it.
 This is the first board you will place if building the wall vertically.

-If you have trim or baseboards on your wall, it is an easy way to find out where the studs are located.
-There should be nails in them that are where the studs are located.
+Trim or baseboards have nails where the studs are located.
 However, they could also be nailed to the top or bottom plate.

-If the nails are on the very bottom or top of the baseboard then they are probably on the plates, not the studs.
-But if they are at least 2-inches above or below the top, then they are probably nailed to a stud.
+If the nails are on the bottom or top, they’re on the plates, not the studs.
+But if they are at least 2-inches above or below the top, they’re nailed to a stud.

-Switches and outlets are always secured to a stud.
-The question is, which side are they secured to?
+Switches and outlets are secured to a stud.
+To locate them, find which side they’re on.
 You can try both sides, or follow the switch up or down.
-If there is a nail straight up or down from one side, then there is probably stud there.
+If there is a nail straight up or down from one side, then that’s where the stud is.

-Switches are outlets are usually installed on the right side of the stud, so take a look on the left side of the switch or outlet first.
-This is most likely where a stud will be located.
-From there, you can start measuring.
+Switches are outlets installed on the right side of the stud.
+Take a look on the left side of the switch or outlet first.
+This is where a stud will be located.
+From there, you begin measuring.

 Measure 16 Inches For Wall Stud Spacing

 This works with the other methods or alone.
 You can start at a stud that you have found or at the end of the wall.
-However, you may be slightly off if starting from the end as there could be a double stud.
+However, you may start from the end as there could be a double stud.

-Start where the drywall begins because this is where the studs will go from.
-You can try the knock test, but if you aren’t accustomed to the differences in the sound the wall makes then you notice where the wall is hollow.
+Start where the drywall begins. because this is where the studs will go.
+Try the knock test, but if you don’t know the sound differences then you won’t know where the wall is hollow.

 This isn’t a great way to do it if you have good taping jobs done, but it works for bad taping or mudding.
 Look for any signs of mudding or drywall tape.
 If you see a vertical line of tape, that is where a stud can be found.

-Measure 16 inches from there or use the stud that had been taped.
-Hopefully, you can’t use this method because it means your drywall mudding job was done perfectly.
-But if you can use this method, then do it.
+Measure 16 inches from there or use the taped stud.
+If you can’t apply this method it means your drywall mudding job was done perfectly.